 In 2005, after nine years of running Studio Sampou, producing millions of yards of fabric, Jennifer decided to take a sabbatical to slow down, enjoy her children, do less, and observe more.

 In 2010 the Sampou Hensley family made their dream of living abroad come true and moved to Mexico.
 There they to could experience a different culture, learn another language, and delve into a new life.
 Joyfully engaged in a vibrant Central Mexican colonial town filled with culture, art, and beauty, their journey continues.
 In 2011 she focused on design for a new fabric line based on the countless colorful and festive celebrations she has experienced in Mexico….
-FIESTA is coming this fall for Robert Kaufman Co.
+FIESTA marked her return to fabric design.

 Robert Kaufman Fabrics